This Viral Photo Reveals A Breast Cancer Symptom You Might Not Know

 "This is a picture of my left boob," Warner writes in her Facebook post.
 "The small purplish bruise is where I had a biopsy taken.
 The minuscule dimple up and to the left of it is a rare and little-known symptom of breast cancer."

-Though the most common symptom is a new lump or a mass in the breast, a dimple and/or puckering on the breast is also a sign of breast cancer, according to the Centers for Disease Control and Prevention.
-About one in eight women in the U.S. will develop breast cancer at some point.
+Though the most common symptom is a new lump or a mass in the breast, a dimple and/or puckering on the breast is also a sign of breast cancer, according to the Centres for Disease Control and Prevention.
+About one in eight women in the U.K. will develop breast cancer at some point.

 Warner explains that she flagged the "blink-and-you'd-miss-it" symptom "exceptionally early" thanks to another post shared by a friend, and is now sharing her photo as a warning to everyone else.